calchiwo/twitter-scraper/README.md

     print(tweets)
 ```

 Nothing runs on import.
-Scraping only happens when you call the method.
+Also scraping only happens when you call the method.

 ## Notes